-Plantar Fascia Stretches For Heel Pain
+Best Plantar Fascia Stretches for Runners

-The study took patients that had been suffering with chronic plantar fasciitis for longer than ten months and divided them into two groups.
+The study took patients that had been suffering from chronic plantar fasciitis for longer than ten months and divided them into two groups.
 The first group was instructed on a traditional Achilles’ tendon stretching protocol where they would stretch the heel and Achilles’ tendon for a total of ten 10-second repetitions three times a day.
-The second group was instructed on a non-weight bearing plantar fascia stretch where the patients dorsiflexed the toes until the plantar fascia was tight, and then performed a cross-friction massage on the plantar fascia.
+The second group was instructed on a non-weight bearing plantar fascia stretch where the patients dorsiflexed the toes until the plantar fascia was tight and then performed a cross-friction massage on the plantar fascia.

 After 8 weeks, both groups of patients were questioned on changes in their plantar fascia pain.
 The group of patients that performed the plantar fascia cross-friction massage had better improvement of their heel pain compared to the group that performed the traditional Achilles’ tendon stretches.
 After 8 weeks, the Achilles’ tendon stretching group was instructed on how to perform the cross-friction massage technique and both patient groups were then followed for the next two years.

 The researchers found that both the original cross-friction foot massage and the Achilles’ tendon stretching group that subsequently performed the plantar fascia cross-friction massage group continued to have improvement and lessening of their heel pain.
 In fact, most of the patients reported that they had the most significant improvement of their heel and plantar fascia pain within the first six months of starting the exercises.

 Although the University of Rochester study found that plantar fascia stretches were helpful with treating the heel pain from plantar fasciitis, we still recommend incorporating some plantar fascia stretches into your daily routine to help prevent plantar fasciitis from recurring.